fonglh/announcements/readme.txt

 = I don't like your ranges, they're not suitable for my site. =

 All the ranges can be filtered with WordPress filters.
 Add the code into your theme's functions.php to modify the values.
-Take a look from line 314 of announcements.php to find the filter hooks.
+Take a look from line 328 of announcements-ticker.php to find the filter hooks.

 == Screenshots ==